stleerh/blog2/announcing.md

 _<div style="text-align: center">Figure 10: FlowCollector - sampling</div>_

 You can also edit the YAML resource and change the sampling rate for an existing FlowCollector.
-This will restart the Network Observability pods and cause a small interruption in collecting data, but your data will otherwise be preserved.
+This will restart eBPF Agent, but your existing data will be preserved.

 You will need your own tools to do the analysis and audit report.
 Network Observability provides a way to export the flow data from Kafka so you can use